dvidelabs/flatcc/doc/binary-format.md

 Enumarations may not change values in future versions.
 Unions may only added new table names to the end of the union list.

 Structs cannot change size nor content.
-The cannot evolve.
+They cannot evolve.
 FlatCC permits deprecating fields which means old fields will be zeroed.

 Names can be changed to the extend it make sense to the applications already